 Lack of Exercise

 Physical activity is protective to your heart and circulation.
 Regular aerobic (improving the body’s use of oxygen) activity improves the way the body uses nutrients, raises “good” cholesterol levels, lowers blood pressure, and helps control or prevent excess weight.
-Regular exercise also improves the way blood sugar and insulin act in your body and strengthens the heart muscle.
+Regular exercise also improves the way blood sugar and insulin act in the body and strengthens the heart muscle.

 Maintain a regular exercise routine: